 The Youth participate in service-centered trips in our community as well as in other communities in need.

-Where: Grundy County, TN.
-We will stay at one of two Mountain T.O.P. camps near Coalmont, TN (Cumberland Pines or Baker Mountain) and our projects will be in and around Grundy County.
+Where: We will stay at one of two Mountain T.O.P. camps and our projects will be in and around the Cumberland Mountains.

 What: Mountain T.O.P. is an interdenominational, non-profit Christian Mission dedicated to rural life ministry in the Cumberland Mountains of Tennessee.

 How: Mountain T.O.P. seeks to meet the physical, emotional, spiritual, & social needs of people through the love of Christ.
-During our week, we will participate in projects to help build and maintain homes in the community and will help lead programs for the children there.
+During our week we will participate in projects to help build and maintain homes in the community and will help lead programs for the children of the Community

 Cost: Mountain T.O.P.’s charge per camper is $405.
 Financial assistance is available and fundraising opportunities are possible for transportation cost and supply costs.
-Please contact Cynthia at cynthia [at] holyapostlestn [dot] net with any questions regarding cost and/or scholarship opportunities.
+Please contact Cynthia (cynthia [at] holyapostlestn [dot] net) for any questions regarding cost and/or scholarship opportunities.

 More information on our past mission trips can be found below.